numba/numba/docs/source/developer/mission.rst

 This is a living document:

 =========================== ============
-The first revision date is: March 2022
+The first revision date is: May 2022
-The last updated date is:   March 2022
+The last updated date is: May 2022
 The next review date is:    TBC
 =========================== ============